funnelback/program-finder-meta/@documentation/template-search-previews.md

 ### Configuring the navigation link

 The last step is to configure the navigation link to send the user to the required facet.
-This is done using the following profile or collection configuration parameters:
+This is done using the following result page or search package configuration parameters:

 ```ini
 stencils.search_preview.<extra_search_name>.facet_name=<name_of_facet>